National phone center *6050

-In addition, in cases in which both spouses are entitled to a benefit , the NII may decide on splitting the benefit as well as on the manner of splitting it between the spouses.
+In addition, in cases in which both spouses are entitled to a benefit , the NII may decide on splitting it as well as on the manner of the split between the spouses.

 Appointment of benefit recipient